-Factors influencing the Strength binding of the T Cell and B Cell receptor
+Factors influencing the Strength binding of B Cell as antigen presenting cell (APC) to T cells

-- Antigen binding increase by (First signal for cells activation)

-- Receptor binding to antigen

-- Coreceptors binding and transmembrane signaling protein

-- Coreceptor is protein on surface of cell bind with the antigen at the same time as receptor
+- Antigen binding increase by (First signal for cells activation) - Receptor and Coreceptors binding to antigen - transmembrane signaling protein - Coreceptor is protein on surface of cell bind with the antigen at the same time as receptor

-- T cells coreceptors are the CD4 and CD8

-proteins that demarcate two functionally

-distinct subsets (Th or Tc respectively).

-CD8 and CD4 interact with class I and class

-II MHC molecules, respectively.

 - B cell co-receptor, CR2 (CD21) is expressed on mature B cells as a complex (TAPA-1) with two other membrane proteins, CD19 and CD81.
 The CR2-CD19-CD81 complex is often called the B cell coreceptor complex.
-CD21 bind complement proteins C3d on the microbe, C19 transduces the signal and CD81 stabilizes both molecules - CD3 and zeta chain that do signal transduction to inside T cells - immunoglobulin alpha and beta beside
+CD21 bind complement proteins C3d on the microbe, C19 transduces the signal and CD81 stabilizes both molecules - immunoglobulin alpha and beta beside BCR are also do signal transduction to inside B cells